syncfusion-content/asp.net-core-docs/aspnet-core/Toolbar/Behavior-settings.md

 ## Disable Or Enable Separate Toolbar Item

-The following are some methods which can be used to disable or enable separate toolbar item.
+We can enable or disable a separate toolbar item by using the following methods.

 ### Disable Item